Southeast

 In October 2023 ADOT completed a study, which recommended $33.7 million in improvements to make SR 88 more accessible and resilient to severe weather.
 Those improvements, developed with extensive public involvement and identified in a Design Concept Report, include:

-• chip sealing, in which aggregate is compacted into heated asphalt liquid to create a more durable road surface, throughout the 5 miles;
+• Chip sealing, in which aggregate is compacted into heated asphalt liquid to create a more durable road surface, throughout the 5 miles.

-• widening the roadway to 15 feet in steeper areas;
+• Widening the roadway to 15 feet in steeper areas.

-• increasing drainage capacity to accommodate heavier rainfall;
+• Increasing drainage capacity to accommodate heavier rainfall.

-• rehabilitating or repairing existing bridges; and
+• Rehabilitating or repairing existing bridges.

-• adding pullouts and other safety enhancements.
+• Adding pullouts and other safety enhancements.

 This longer-term plan does not have dedicated funding, and ADOT is pursuing federal funding to advance these longer-term improvements.